- Contractor IntParagon

-In order to access the services below the floor bespoke floor boxes were designed with lids that incorporate the timber flooring.
-These were located all around the gallery and our timber team have managed to blend them seamlessly into the install.
+In order to access the services below the floor, bespoke floor boxes were designed with lids that incorporate the timber flooring.
+These were located all around the gallery and our timber team managed to blend them seamlessly within the chevron pattern.

 Reclaimed timber from the museum was installed into a mock pharmacy before being sanded and finished, as well as vinyl flooring from Altro being fitted to back of house areas and even into a replica padded cell!
 Bespoke display cabinets sit perfectly on the timber flooring spanning a space equivalent to 1,500 hospital beds!